Kenneth Huang

+In 2012, Oriental Morning Post did an investigation of assets connected to Huang, leading to Huang's net worth being evaluated at US$1.05 billion.

 Early life and education

-Born in Guangzhou, China into a family with close business and government ties, he graduated in 1984 from Sun Yat-sen University.
-Huang then pursued under graduate studies at Columbia University, and then obtained his Masters from St. John's University, before undertaking his MBA in financial management at New York University.
+Born in Guangzhou, China, Huang's parents had close business and government ties.
+He was influenced highly by his grandparents, former professional badminton players who had played for China and Indonesia and he entered a state-run badminton school at the age of 9.
+Huang placed 6th in China for junior badminton but instead of becoming a professional, he attended Sun Yat-sen University where he studied Japanese and became the number one college badminton player.
+Huang then came to the United States in 1985 where he earned a master's degree from St. John's University while also taking classes at Columbia University and New York University.

 Career

 Wall Street

 In 1988, Huang became the first mainland educated Chinese person to work on Wall Street, as a public relations executive.

-Sportscorp China
+Chinese Sports

 Huang and Chicago-based sports consultant Marc Ganis, founded Sportscorp China in 2004, a company that helps bridge sports and sponsorship deals between the United States and China.
 This enabled Chinese sponsorship and rights distribution deals with both the Houston Rockets and the New York Yankees.

+Huang founded QSL Sports in 2008 alongside Adrian Cheng, whose family controls the Hong Kong conglomerate New World Development, investing in Chinese sports leagues and team.